psadmin-io/psadminio_showoff/topic/topic.md

 * Utilize block storage mounts for all instances
   * Different backup polices for storage mounts/os mounts
-  * Instance replication happens with cloning mounts
+  * Instance replication happens with cloning storage
-* Common File Storage
+* File Storage Service
+  * No need for a NFS server instance
   * Centralized NFS mounts per-compartment
   * Extremely helpful with the DPK